-For D3, D13, D16, D19 (the clear LEDs between the touchpads), pull up their leads as far as they will go and spread them apart, bending them about 45 degrees to the sides.
+For D3, D13, D16, D19 (the clear LEDs between the touchpads), pull up their leads as far as they will go and bend them apart, about 45 degrees to the sides.
 This should set the LED body flush with the PCB, so it is as far away from the front panel as possible.
 Now solder those legs and snip them off with a wirecutter.
 Make sure the LED bodies are pointing straight up.